 Electricity Transmission Costs in Iceland on the Rise

-The cost of electricity transmission in Iceland has nearly doubled over the past five years, placing it significantly higher than that of many neighboring countries.
-According to recent analyses, the proposed developments by Landsnet indicate that this upward trend is unlikely to abate anytime soon.
+The cost of electricity transmission in Iceland has nearly doubled over the past five years, putting it well ahead of many neighboring countries.
+Recent analyses of Landsnet’s proposed developments suggest there is little sign of that trend reversing.

-Over the last decade, Landsnet has seen a substantial accumulation of equity, primarily fueled by elevated transmission fees and a reassessment of operational assets.
-Since 2012, the company has achieved an impressive average annual return of around seventeen percent, surpassing the profitability thresholds established by Orkustofnun, the National Energy Authority.
+Over the last decade, Landsnet has built up a substantial equity base, driven largely by high transmission fees and a revaluation of operational assets.
+Since 2012, the company has averaged an annual return of around seventeen percent — a figure that exceeds the profitability thresholds set by Orkustofnun, the National Energy Authority.

 Read More